Enter AU if a student fulfills the audit requirements or an F grade if a student did not do so. The F grade will convert to NC.

 If the course is set up for Credit/No Credit grading, you may submit grades of CR (credit) or NC (no credit), or you may enter a letter grade.
 Letter grades will convert to CR or NC in the computer.
 Receiving CR means earning a letter grade of C- or better.

 For a cross-listed course, you only need to grade one discipline.
 The grades submitted in one will show up on the other discipline.

-Faculty may change any submitted grade via My.luther up until the grade deadline.
-After the grade deadline has passed, faculty should submit the Grade Change form, available at the Registrar’s Office or as a PDF on My.luther.edu.
+Faculty may change any submitted grade via norsehub.luther.edu up until the grade deadline.
+After the grade deadline has passed, faculty should submit the Grade Change form, available at the Registrar’s Office or as a PDF on Norse Hub.
 Do not send grade changes via email.

-Faculty are expected to submit grades by the grade deadline through My.luther.
-Any grades submitted after the deadline (including grades that are resolutions of Incompletes) must be submitted via the Submit Missing Grades form link available in Norse Hub.
+Faculty are expected to submit grades by the grade deadline through Norse Hub.
+Any grades submitted after the deadline (including grades that are resolutions of Incompletes) must be submitted via the Missing Grades form link available in Norse Hub.

 Students working on a year-long senior honors project are registered for 0 hours of credit in the fall term.
 This is graded CR/NC.
 If the student has completed the requirements for the fall semester, you should enter a grade of CR.
 Students are enrolled for 4 credit hours in the spring term and the letter grade is recorded then.